All Episodes

 So I can keep going through the whole half an hour thing, but I think we're running out of time.

-How many times can you see her eyes definitely move off to the right?
+But I asked people to just analyze it like this: how many times can you see her eyes definitely move off to the right?

-And the stalling, the self comforting at the wrong times when it's about just recalling the next part of the script, she's really stalling.
+And the stalling, the self-comforting at the wrong times, when it's about just recalling the next part of the script, she's really stalling.

-It's like, whoa, hold on, girl.
+It's like, whoa, hang on, girl.

 It's the wrong way around.